 You can also use other sources to identify content in which your target audience might be interested:

 - Google suggestions: Open Google in your browser and type a keyword.
 Look at the suggestions that Google offers, which are based on popular search queries.
-You might create content around those suggestions.
+You might create content around those suggestions or the “people also ask” questions that appear.
 (This is also helpful if you haven't yet settled on a topic or direction statement.)

-- Answer sites: Websites like Quora, Yahoo!
-Answers can also help you figure out what interests your target audience.
+- Answer sites: Websites like Quora or Reddit can also help you figure out what interests your target audience.
 Research keywords on those websites and see what questions and answers crop up.

 - BuzzSumo: This website offers a free analysis tool.
 Type in a keyword and hit enter.
 You’ll see a list of top-performing content around that keyword as well as social shares and other useful information.

-Here, I searched “landscape photography” on BuzzSumo.
+Here, we searched “landscape photography” on BuzzSumo.
 You can search any keyword related to your online course.

 After you conduct your search, visit every website on the list.
 Take note of the subheadings, bulleted lists, and other stand-out content.
 Pay attention to the imagery the authors have chosen.
 What features do they offer within their courses?
 How much do they cost?
 Do they offer courses on related topics?

-You can’t copy other people’s material, but you can use it to inspire how you create your own online course.
+You can’t copy other people’s material as that is considered plagiarism, but you can use it to inspire how you create your own online course.
 Since you know this content not only performs well but gets shared, you know the authors have tapped some secret to getting eyes on the page.

 Crucial to figuring out how to create an online course is understanding which tools are the right ones to convey your lessons.
 How do you want to present your course material?
 You have several options, all of which can be used in creative combinations: